gbmhunter/eng-calcs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v3.1.0.0  2013/11/02 Added more variables to the LT3745 calculator.
+v3.2.0.0  2013/11/03 Added comments column to calculator table, and populated some of the comment cells.
+Added 'brief' doxygen comments to lt3745.php and lt3745.js.
+Removed old code from a previous calculator in lt3745.js.
+Add style rule so that calculator is 90% of the width of the parent element. v3.1.0.0  2013/11/02 Added more variables to the LT3745 calculator.
 Now finds maximum switching frequency, minimum output capacitance, minimum inductance, and minimum input capacitance. v3.0.0.0  2013/11/01 Added calculator for LT3745 LED driver under chip-specific/lt3745.
 Calculates values for supporting passive components, based on equations given in the datasheet.
 Added relevant info to the datasheet. v2.2.11.1 2013/10/07 Fixed restructured text table in README so that it displays correctly.